stemhacks/hourofcode-workshop/README.md

 ## Art

 [Google Art gallery or projects made with code](https://devart.withgoogle.com/) - Google once held an event where they asked as many developers as they could to make some art by using technology.
-Here is the full gallery of projects and each project has a detailed description and explanation of how it was built.
+Here is the full gallery of projects; each project has a detailed description and explanation of how it was built.

-[Make your own art with code](http://devartcodefactory.com/#/home) - This is a project made that shows you how to make different 3d art step by step in code.
+[Make your own art with code](http://devartcodefactory.com/#/home) - This is a project that shows you how to make different 3d art step by step in code.

 [Animations with Code](http://animejs.com/) - Examples of some of the fluidity of animating using code.